chris-moreton/golfingrecord-api-php-client/README.md

 This is a PHP client for the Golfing Record API which allows users of the Golfing Record service to manage their accounts and data programmatically.

 You will need a client secret to use this client.
-As the API is current incomplete, I'm not yet giving them out.
+The API is currently incomplete, so client secrets are not available for request.

 Add to project using Composer
 -----------------------------